ADORSYS-GIS/lite-llm-customer/docs/2-custom-pricing-litellm-ollama-docker.md

 ## 📊 Custom Pricing Configuration

-LiteLLM allows you to define custom pricing models for your Ollama models.
+LiteLLM allows you to define custom pricing models for your Ollama models.You can can get more details about  litellm pricing management from  [Litellm Pricing Management Documentation](./3-litellm-pricing-management.md).
 Here's how to set it up:

 ### Model Configuration